elba7r/system-v9/erpnext/docs/user/manual/en/buying/supplier.md

 > Advanced Tip: Default Payable Account is set in the Company master.
 If you want to set another account as Account as default for payable instead of Creditors Account, go to Company master, and set that account as "Default Payable Account".

-You can add multiple companies in your ERPNext instance, and one Supplier can be used across multiple companies.
+You can add multiple companies in your Revalue ERP instance, and one Supplier can be used across multiple companies.
 In this case, you should define Companywise Payable Account for the Supplier in the "Default Payable Accounts" table.

-<iframe width="660" height="371" src="https://www.youtube.com/embed/anoGi_RpQ20" frameborder="0" allowfullscreen></iframe>
+<iframe width="660" height="371" src="https://www.youtube.com/embed/A10yG5VGQrQ" frameborder="0" allowfullscreen></iframe>

 (Check from 2:20)